 The main barrier to user engagement is receiving an error message when performing a search, or seeing a long list of irrelevant results.

-A common complaint about SharePoint, for example, is that it brings up all results containing a keyword, by using a default ranking model for relevance.
+A common complaint about SharePoint as well as Microsoft Search, for example, is that it brings up all results containing a keyword, by using the default ranking model for relevance.
 It does a good job at retrieving information but the results are not sorted according to the real relevance.
 Scrolling through numerous matches is time consuming and users may abort the search before hitting the page where their expected result is displayed.

 The expectation is that the search experience in the organization should replicate the search experience of consumer websites.

-The truth is, when people save documents while doing their job, they may only think about storing them but not about making them findable later.
-If you can’t find a document you need, you end up either re-creating it, asking an experienced colleague or simply give up.
+However the truth is that when people save documents while doing their job, they may only think about storing them as quickly as possible, but not about making them findable later.
+If you can’t find a document you need, you end up either re-creating it, asking an experienced colleague (who oftentimes will send you a copy instead of sharing the original one), or simply giving up.

 Getting People On Board